 Day 1 — Punta Arenas, Chile

-Your adventure begins in Punta Arenas, Chile, the most populated city in Patagonia.
+Your adventure begins in Punta Arenas, Chile, the most populated city in southern Patagonia.
 If you arrive early, there are many museums, restaurants and shops to keep you busy for days.
-By early afternoon, a Quark Expeditions representative will bring everyone together to your starting hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.
+By early afternoon, a Quark Expeditions representative will meet you at the official starting point hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.

 Day 2 — Embarkation Day

-Your charter flight from Punta Arenas to Antarctica will have you crossing the infamous Drake Passage in only a few hours.
-Way below, the ship is approaching King George Island for your arrival.
-The dramatic Antarctic landscapes soon become visible as your plane descends for landing in the South Shetlands.
-After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship .
-Meet the rest of your shipmates and set sail for the Peninsula!
+Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours.
+Far below, the ship will approach King George Island for your arrival.
+Your first glimpse of dramatic Antarctic landscapes will be from a unique perspective, as your plane descends for landing in the South Shetland Islands.
+After landing, stretch your legs and spend time exploring the island before being transferred by Zodiac to your ship to set sail for the Antarctic Peninsula!

 Days 3 to 6 — Antarctic Peninsula and South Shetland Islands

 There are few places in the world as evocative as Antarctica.
-As we approach the white continent, don’t be surprised if you are overcome by feelings of excitement and awe.
-Much of Antarctica is indescribable and can only be fully appreciated through the human eye.
+As your ship approaches the White Continent, you may be overcome by feelings of excitement and awe.
+Much of Antarctica is indescribable and can only be fully appreciated through your own eyes.

-Your first sightings will be from the ship itself.
-As the Captain and Expedition Team keep their eyes out for whales and seabirds, you’ll be alerted to any new sightings.
+As your captain and Expedition Team keep a lookout for whales and seabirds, you’ll be alerted to any new sightings.
 Our team of expert lecturers will also provide in-depth explanations of the geology, history and wildlife of the region.

-Day 7 — Disembarkation and Fly to Punta Arenas
+Day 7 — Disembark and Fly to Punta Arenas

-After your four days of exploration, you’ll say goodbye to the Expedition Team and disembark at King George Island.
-Your three-hour flight across the Drake Passage to Punta Arenas, Chile brings your journey to an end.
-After we transfer you from the airport to the hotel, you can enjoy one final dinner (not included) to reminisce about all the sights and sounds of Antarctica.
+After your week of exploration, you’ll say goodbye to your Expedition Team and disembark at King George Island.
+Your three-hour flight across the Drake Passage to Punta Arenas, Chile, brings your adventure to an end.
+After your transfer from the airport to the hotel, you are free to explore and enjoy one final dinner to reminisce about the sights and sounds of Antarctica.

 Important reminder: Embracing the unexpected is part of the legacy – and excitement – of expedition travel.
 There are no guarantees that we can achieve everything we set out to accomplish.
 A measure of flexibility is something all of us must bring to a voyage.
 There are nearly 200 recognized sites in the Antarctic Peninsula and South Shetlands and the places mentioned above may be changed to others equally as interesting.